blackboard/anthologydevdocs/docs/Developer Portal/devportal-intro.md

 You may monitor the Portal maintenance/update schedule and progress at [https://status.blackboard.com](https://status.blackboard.com) and review any update release notes below.

 > NOTE: Should a critical outage\* take place, we will release a detailed post-mortem on Behind the Blackboard as soon as possible - typically within four days post event.
-Non-critical outages will be covered using our in-Portal announcements feature only.
+Any non-critical outage\*\* will be covered using our in-Portal announcements feature only.

+\* critical outage: service is unavailable or operating outside of usable performance or functional parameters.
+\*\* non-critical outage: service is available, but operating at degraded performance.

 ### Release Notes